 To be honest, I have always kind of understood why they might be reluctant to invite someone like me in.
-After all, I write primarily about blokey things and to those who don’t know me, I probably appear as if I can’t string two coherent sentences together.
+After all, I’m working class, never been to university, write primarily about blokey things and to those who don’t know me, probably appear as if I can’t string two coherent sentences together.
 I’m also prone, as you may have gathered, to saying things as I see them which doesn’t always go down well.

 However, in recent years I have begun to consider another possibility.
 One that might not actually be as personal as I always suspected.

 You see I write for a particular market and that market is me and people like me.
 In other words, working and middle class lads.
 This, to me, is what ‘lad-lit’ is all about yet for whatever reason, it is a genre which even as a concept, the publishing world have never fully seemed to grasp properly.
 A simple truth underlined by the fact that it often refers to Nick Hornby as The King of Lad-Lit.